-Inpatient Hospitalization - Services that are provided on a 24 hour basis in a hospital setting.
-This is the most restrictive placement that a child can receive, and it tends to be reserved for children with difficult and ongoing problems.
-These hospitals use a variety of interventions, including individual, group, and family therapy, medication management, and behavior modification.
+Inpatient Hospitalization - Services provided on a 24-hour basis in a hospital setting and the most restrictive placement that a child can receive.
+It tends to be reserved for children with difficult and ongoing problems.
+Hospitals use a variety of interventions, including individual, group, and family therapy, medication management, and behavior modification.